mileswhen/GNN_bandits/README.md

 ## GNN-UCB

-Contextual bandits on graphs, using a GNN to approximate some unknown reward function.
+Bayesian optimization with GNNs to approximate some unknown reward function.

 ### Background